 One of India’s biggest e-commerce marketplaces uses a North Star Metric- daily order minus returns.
 The company launched a new category of FMCG goods and saw their orders soar from 0 to 1000 in just three weeks.
 However, a closer look determined that the company was feeding the growth of small-time sellers who bought the company's goods at 70% discount and sold them to the neighborhood at almost 50% profit; plus they returned what they couldn’t sell within seven days.
 The daily orders minus metrics indicated that 85% of the orders were returned.

-Song Plays In a music subscription app
+3. Song plays in a music subscription app